-Among Professor Scott's recent articles are the co-authored "María Coleta and the Capuchin Friar: Slavery, Salvation, and the Adjudication of Status," with Carlos Venegas,
+Among Prof. Scott's recent articles are "Discerning a Dignitary Offense: The Concept of Equal 'Public Rights' during Reconstruction."
+Law & Hist.
+Rev. 38, no. 3 (2020): 519-53; the co-authored "María Coleta and the Capuchin Friar: Slavery, Salvation, and the Adjudication of Status," with Carlos Venegas,

 William and Mary Quarterly (October 2019); "How Does the Law put a Historical Analogy to Work?: Defining the Imposition of 'A Condition Analogous to that of a Slave' in Modern Brazil," with L. A. de Andrade Barbosa and C. H. Haddad,

 Duke Journal of Constitutional Law & Public Policy 13 (2017); "Social Facts, Legal Fictions, and the Attribution of Slave Status: The Puzzle of Prescription,"